samuelsmithhk/SEASaw/README.md

 - run command "vagrant up"
 - run command "vagrant ssh"
 - cd into /vagrant
-- run command "python -m seasaw.start"
+- run command "python3 -m seasaw.start"

 If this is your first time running the project, vagrant up may take some time, as it will be downloading dependencies